EXCLUSIVE-U.S., Cuba to hold high-level migration talks in Washington | Politics

 Nicaragua, a close regional ally of Cuba, said the move was intended to promote commercial exchange, tourism and humanitarian family relations.
 Initial fervor has been followed by frustration as the United States has undertaken a regional effort to curb border crossings.

-The number of Cubans apprehended at the U.S.-Mexican border reached 16,531 in February, the highest single-month total on record, according to U.S. Customs and Border Protection data.
-The seven-day average of Cubans encountered at the border rose from about 600 on Feb.
-26 to 1,300 on April 16, internal U.S. statistics showed.
+U.S. border authorities apprehended more than 32,000 Cubans at the U.S.-Mexico border in March, roughly double the 16,500 caught in February, then the highest single-month total on record, according to U.S. Customs and Border Protection data.
 Even as the United States and Cuba prepare to re-engage on migration, Biden administration officials are mindful that any easing of restrictions on Cuba could lead to political fallout from conservative Cuban Americans, a key voting bloc in south Florida.

 Former President Donald Trump rolled back a historic rapprochement that his predecessor Barack Obama oversaw between the United States and its old Cold War foe.
 Biden, who served as Obama's vice president, promised during the 2020 U.S. election campaign against Trump to re-engage with Cuba, and many in both countries expected he would reverse some Trump-era restrictions.
 Biden instead imposed fresh sanctions on Cuban officials in response to Havana's crackdown on protesters following widespread marches on the island last July.

 Thousands of people took to the streets of Cuban cities, voicing anger over shortages of basic goods, curbs on civil liberties and the handling of the COVID-19 pandemic by authorities.
 Some called for political change.
-(Additional reporting by Marc Frank and Dave Sherwood in Havana and Ted Hesson in Washington; Editing by Will Dunham)
+(Additional reporting by Marc Frank and Dave Sherwood in Havana and Ted Hesson in Washington; Editing by Will Dunham and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)